Codecademy/docs/content/general/concepts/cryptocurrency/cryptocurrency.md

 ---
 Title: 'Cryptocurrency'
 Description: 'A cryptocurrency is a digital asset or token secured by cryptography.
-Such assets are transferred on decentralised networks based on blockchain technology, which is a distributed ledger enforced by a network of computers (called nodes) around the world.'
+Such assets are transferred on decentralized networks based on blockchain technology, which is a distributed ledger enforced by a network of computers (called nodes) around the world.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'